instrumentisto/rust-incubator/README.md

-## Useful links

-- [Introduction] is a setup and meta step-by-step instruction to start development in Rust.

 ## More practice

 - [rustlings] are small exercises to get you used to reading and writing [Rust] code.
 - [Rust on Exercism] provides coding exercises with mentoring.
 - [Rust Quiz] is medium to hard [Rust] questions with explanations.
+- [Introduction] is a setup and meta step-by-step instruction to start development in Rust.
+Follow this link if you find the incubator too hard.